ArthTechnologies/ocelot/files/posts/en-US/arth-panel-beta-1.2.md

 While this update has a large number of breaking changes, given we had to replace our whole account system among other things, we hope to start putting the pieces in place for a stable release soon.
 The main things to work on are making it easy to upgrade servers to new versions and making the API routes more consistent.

-## Arth Hosting

-We're launching our own instance of Arth Panel called Arth Hosting.
-It'll offer Minecraft servers at $3/mo for the rest of 2023, $5/mo after that.
-If you don't have any server computers to run Arth Panel on, or just want to support us, consider checking it out at [arthmc.xyz](https://arthmc.xyz/).

  Keep an eye on our Mastodon and our blog for new updates, and as always, consider checking out/contributing to Arth Panel at [codeberg](https://codeberg.org/arth/).